 - sprinkle the glaze with some coconut flakes

-- go for an orange icing with orange juice and zest instead of lemon
+- go for orange icing instead of lemon

 - replace the vanilla extract with almond extract and almond slivers

-- dress your ricotta cookies for Christmas with dried cranberries and pistachio nuts
+- dress them for Christmas with dried cranberries and pistachio nuts

 - add 1/2 c of dark chocolate chips to the batter and sprinkle with powdered sugar